itsgauravv/podify/README.md

 Explore, create, and listen to podcasts powered by cutting-edge AI technologies!
 Podify offers a revolutionary platform where users can generate podcasts using advanced text-to-audio AI, create custom podcast thumbnails, and enjoy smooth playback experiences—all from one place.

-🎥 For those who prefer hands-on learning, check out our detailed video tutorials on YouTube.
-Follow step-by-step instructions as we guide you through building exciting projects like this one.

 ## 📝 Table of Contents
 - 🚀 Introduction
 - 🛠️ Tech Stack